ndenStanford/ml-mesh/projects/keywords/train/README.md

 For development purposes, the pipeline can be run locally without containers.

-1. Set the neptune authentication token value: `export NEPTUNE_API_TOKEN==?`
+1. Set the neptune authentication token value
+   - `export NEPTUNE_API_TOKEN==?`
-2. Change into the `projects/keywords/train/src` directory: `cd projects/keywords/train/src`
+2. Change into the `projects/keywords/train/src` directory
+   - `cd projects/keywords/train`
-3. Run the model retrieval + registering step: `python -m src.register_trained_model`
+3. Run the model retrieval + registering step
+   - `python -m src.register_trained_model`

-By default, the `settings.py` script will draw its environment variable values from the `.dev` file located in `src/config`.
+As described in the previous section the `settings.py` script will fall back onto the `config/dev.env` file for any environment variables that it cant obtain from the environment.
 Editing that file allows for configuring development pipeline runs.

 ### 2.2 With containers